christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL41.png">

-A complete fantastic demonstration of reweighting the cross-entropy where the eligibility of each parameter in the gradient is multiplied by the reward of the goal we want to achieve.
+A complete fantastic demonstration of reweighting the cross-entropy where the eligibility of each parameter to the gradient is multiplied by the reward or the progress in the goal we want to achieve.

+Classical cross-entropy is a specific case of the reinforcement theory.

 **Well done!**